pmko/coursera-recommender-systems/class-notes/collaborative-filtering.md

 ```

 #### Item-Item Collaboration
+Precompute similarity between an item and other items using user ratings vector for each item.
+Find items that are similar to those that the user has already rated or scored.
+This method has efficiencies over user-user because items don't really changes, more about availability of item.

+_matrix:_ There is row for each item and a column for each item so that all possible item/item combinations are represented.
+Each cell is the similarity score for the item/item combination.

 predicting un-normailized score for user $u$ and item $i$ wherer $r_{uj}$ is a users rating for item $j$ and $w_{ij}$ is the similarity score between items $i$ and $j$
 $$